grayudu/ganga_lab/README.md

 ## Details

-* demo application hosted on custom VPC and multi azs and also RDS.
+* demo python application hosted on custom VPC with multi azs public and private subnets and NAT.
+* Creating RDS (mysql) for persistent store.
-* deveoped using terraforms, chef-solo
+* deveoped using terraforms, chef-solo as configuration management
 * AWS KMS used for pushing secrets to cloud.
 ## Inputs
 - Update variables ./otc/variables.tf except for db password